Recently, Mr. Vittles' aunt Michelle Vittles was kind enough to share a recipe from one of her favorite cookbooks called "Lemon Spiked Basmati Rice."

 Melt the butter in a nonstick or heavy saucepan.
 Add onion & saute over medium heat until soft, about 2 minutes.
 Add garlic and cook for about 30 seconds.

-Add chili powder, lime juice, lime zest, cream and 1 1/2 C. water - bring to boil.
+Add chili powder, lime juice, lime zest, cream, salt, and 1 1/2 C. water - bring to boil.

 Stir entire mixture into the rice in baking dish.
 Seal tightly with foil and bake for 20-25 minutes or until rice is tender & all liquid is absorbed.